jlucla/mmh-birth-outcomes-project/README.md

 It is known that premature birth and NICU placement are associated with infant well-being later in life (including future autism diagnosis).

-The original survey dataset cannot be redistributed because it was provided as part of a client consulting project involving human-subject research.
-The repository contains the complete analysis pipeline and documentation, but the underlying data have been omitted.
+*The original survey dataset cannot be redistributed because it was provided as part of a client consulting project involving human-subject research.*